strindberg/emacsj/README.md

 ### Isearch

 Incremental search.
 Each letter typed is added to the search, and the nearest match is highlighted, as well as all other visible matches.
-The order of the current match amongst all matches is displayed together with the total number of matches.
+The order of the current match among all matches is displayed together with the total number of matches.
 Keep adding letters to narrow the search.

 While searching, pressing the search keybinding again jumps to the next match, if available.
 Once the matches are exhausted at the end of